liquidprompt/liquidprompt/CONTRIBUTING.md

 that you must write your patches.

-Any pull request built on top of `master` instead of `develop` is additionnal merge work for maintainers, and you want to avoid this if you aim for quick integration of your work.
+Any pull request built on top of `master` instead of `develop` is additional merge work for maintainers, and you want to avoid this if you aim for quick integration of your work.

 If you wrote your patch on the wrong branch the maintainers may choose to close